Gingerbread House Icing Recipe

 Let me know if you make this icing by leaving a comment and review below!

-You can also FOLLOW ME on FACEBOOKINSTAGRAM, and PINTEREST to see more delicious recipes, cocktails, desserts, and parties!
+FOLLOW ME on FACEBOOKINSTAGRAM, and PINTEREST to see more delicious recipes, cocktails, desserts, and parties!

 Entertaining with Charm cookbook.